 Step 2: Once you have an address you need to start ethminer - and if you haven't installed this you can do so by following the section.

 2.1 Now you need to download Ethminer which makes your GPU or CPU run the hashing algorithm that is integral to securing the Ethereum network through proof of work.
 You can download this here and be sure to scroll down to the bottom of the page to get the right version - the latest and most up to date one is right at the end.

 2.2 Click on the download and click install.
-Your firewall can cause issues but just click allow if it does so - the same is true of windows that doesn't recognise or approve the software - tell windows its ok when asked.
+Your firewall may cause problems, but just click allow if it does so.
+The same is true of windows, and if it doesn't recognize or approve the software - tell windows its OK when asked.
 Click through the installation process until Ethminer is installed.